 He was elected O/C of the 2nd Battalion in succession to Sean Russell shortly after Bloody Sunday, i.e. late 1920.

-Under Ennis the 2nd Batt. became one of the most active and effective units in the Dublin Brigade according to O/C Oscar Traynor.
+Under Ennis the “Fighting 2nd” became one of the most active and effective units in the Dublin Brigade according to Brigade O/C Oscar Traynor.

-In early 1921 he directed attempted ambushes on military convoys in the north Dublin suburbs and raids for arms & explosives.
-Early on 11 April he led a big attack on the North Wall Hotel, base for the Auxiliaries Q Company.
+In early 1921 Tom directed attempted ambushes on military convoys in the north Dublin suburbs and raids for arms and explosives.
+Early on 11 April he led a big attack on the London & North Western Railway Hotel on North Wall, base for the Auxiliaries Q Company.

 That operation employed specially made firebombs for the first time, but did they not prove effective.
 The IRA did achieve surprise and immediately shot and wounded the Auxy sentry, Cadet Body.
 The building was heavily fired on and damaged.
-But the Auxies fought back – some in pyjamas – and killed Vol. Peter Freyne (17).
-Two quay workers were also wounded.
-The IRA successfully withdrew, having raised local drawbridges to prevent pursuit by Crown forces.
+But the Auxies – some in pyjamas – fought back and killed Vol. Peter Freyne (17).
+Two quay workers passing by were also wounded.
+The IRA successfully withdrew, having raised local drawbridges to prevent pursuit by crown forces.

-A few weeks later, on 25 May came a more spectacular event – the biggest WoI operation by the Dublin IRA – the Burning of the Custom House which is in Part 2.
+A few weeks later, on 25 May came a more spectacular event – the biggest War of Independence operation by the Dublin IRA – the Burning of the Custom House which is discussed in Part 2.